swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 ![AMY dashboard](images/amy_dashboard.png)

 * *Published workshops* have a complete start and end date, a valid url, and a complete location.
-* *Uninvoiced workshops* are those the invoice status is marked "Invoice not requested".
 * *Unpublished workshops* are all workshops that do not meet the criteria to be published.

 Published workshops will show up on the Software Carpentry, Data Carpentry, or Library Carpentry website, depending on how they are tagged.